-The Performance concentration of the Department of Theatre Arts builds upon the core requirements of the Theatre Arts major by offering courses in three primary areas—the investigation of disciplines (voice, movement, approaches to acting), the acquisition of skills and skill sets (such as tap dance, stage combat, makeup, period styles), and the application of process (such as scene study, rehearsal & performance).
+The Performance concentration of the Department of Theatre Arts builds upon the core requirements of the Theatre Arts major by offering courses in three primary areas—the investigation of disciplines (voice, movement, approaches to acting), the acquisition of skills and skill sets (such as tap dance, stage combat, period styles), and the application of process (such as scene study, rehearsal & performance).

 - Expand/enhance the range of expressiveness and creativity using the unique tools of the performer, including voice, body, imagination, and feelings